isabelcooper/diCapriFacts/README.md

 TODO
-- ensure phone number is the one entered
+- ensure phone number is the one entered - add test
 - connect model to database: when and what is created
 - send a series of texts: timing?!?!
-- add heroku server (and possibly staging env)
 - add facts!!
 - get sense check